 Guidance on managing student participation, including information on which students are eligible for exemption from NAPLAN, how to manage withdrawals, and accommodating participation for students absent from school on test dates is available in the Student participation section.

 Adjustments for students with disability

 Information on the available adjustments for students with disability, including example scenarios, is set out in the Adjustments for students with disability section.
 Further information can be found in section 6 of the National Protocols for Test Administration, and frequently asked questions answered in NAPLAN FAQs.

 Brochures for parents/carers and the community

 ACARA produces a NAPLAN information brochure for parents/carers which schools can provide to members of their local community.
 This brochure covers the basic facts that parents/carers need to know about NAPLAN, including dates of NAPLAN tests.

-For more information on school participation in the National Assessment Program small scale tests, such as the NAP Sample Assessments, you can download the fact sheet on small scale tests ( 447 KB).
+For information on school participation in the National Assessment Program small-scale tests, such as the NAP Sample Assessments, you can download the fact sheet on small-scale tests (PDF 184 KB).